microsoft/CsWinRT/docs/memorymanagement.md

 function.
 C#/WinRT calls the `AddRef` function anytime it gets a new reference to a WinRT object which C#/WinRT holds onto using an `IObjectReference` instance.
 It also calls `AddRef` whenever it gives out a reference to one of these objects across the ABI as an out parameter.
-C#/WinRT calls the `Release` function whenever any of the `IObjectReference` instances holding on the WinRT object is disposed or finalized by the .NET garbage collector.
+C#/WinRT calls the `Release` function whenever any of the `IObjectReference` instances holding onto the WinRT object is disposed or finalized by the .NET garbage collector.
 As long as there are still references to the native object, it stays alive even if the projected C# object gets finalized due to there being no more references to it from C# code.
 But if the C# reference was the last reference to it, the